Columbia College Ethics Code for Computer Users

 - Sending or showing electronic files, such as mail messages or images, containing material offensive to others who may see the file.

-- Copying a file from another computer user’s account or floppy disk without permission.
+- Copying a file from another computer user’s account without permission.

 - Copying copyrighted computer software for use on another computer.